A lifelong issue

 Stunting: a child who never reaches full physical and mental development due to poverty, poor sanitation, lack of breastfeeding and limited access to nutritious foods.

-A young woman who becomes anaemic during her pregnancy and gives birth to an underweight baby who later faces developmental delays
+Examples of malnutrition include a young woman who becomes anaemic during her pregnancy and gives birth to an underweight baby who later faces developmental delays; A child rendered blind by vitamin A deficiency; A child who becomes obese through overconsumption of low-quality food.

 How can we end malnutrition?

-Prevention and long-term solutions involve improving equitable access to health services and nutritious foods, promoting breastfeeding and optimal infant and young child feeding practices, improving water and sanitation, and planning for cyclic food shortages and emergencies.
+Prevention and long-term solutions are needed, involving improving equitable access to health services and nutritious foods, promoting breastfeeding and optimal infant and young child feeding practices, improving water and sanitation, and planning for cyclic food shortages and emergencies.